 - Administrative and technical support available online

-- An understanding of oral anatomy is recommended: the bones, muscles and nerves of the face and mouth.
+- An understanding of oral anatomy is recommended: the bones, muscles, and nerves of the face and mouth.
 A quality anatomy and physiology textbook would support your knowledge.

 - Good observational skills

-- Relevant anatomy for breastfeeding
+- Relevant anatomy for breast/chest feeding

 - Breast Anatomy